pangxueyu233/Pipeline-of-transcriptome/README.md

 ## Overview

-This workshop recorded the whole processing steps of transcriptome data analysis in CC-LY Lab written by Shawn (xiangyu) Pan and Xuelan Chen.
-This page would be helpful and easy to be read and operated, especially for the new-hand bioinformatician.
+This workshop recorded the whole processing steps of transcriptome data analysis in CC-LY Lab written by Shawn (Xiangyu) Pan and Xuelan Chen.
+This page would be helpful and easy to be read and operated, especially for the bioinformatic new-hand.
 We will try to keep updating of ` Pipeline-of-transcriptome`.
 And this pipeline is flexible, you could broaden more analysis steps and tools in tegrated into this page, such as GSEA analysis, TF enrichment, bulk RNA-seq data deconvolution and et al. We also expected you could add comments and provide request to improve this page.
 Hope you could had a good grip of the basic transcriptome data analysis rapidly and smoothly

 ## **The analysis pipeline included**